 - termination of the contract

-In each case, there are clauses outlining what the parties to the contract can do, such as recovering property which has not been paid for, and how each side should give notice to the other for non-performance.
+In each case, there are clauses outlining what the parties to the contract can do and how each side should give notice to the other for non-performance.